CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Recommendations group by controls](../Images/asc-recommendations-group-by-controls.gif?raw=true)

 5. Look for the **Encrypt data in transit** security control.
-Notice its max score of 4 and the potential increase for the score.
+Notice its max score is around 4 and the potential increase for the score.
 You should have more than three recommendations within this control.

     **Note**: It takes few hours for all the data to be loaded, In case if you don't see above option in the list that means it is not populated yet in the recommendations.
 You can continue to next exercise and verify this after some time